A variational approach to Hilbert's 16th problem within the framework of global analysis: Limit cycles for planar, polynomial, differential systems

-\section{Non-generic situation}
+\subsection{Non-generic situation}

-In this section we focus on the treatment of polynomial differential systems \eqref{e1} for which either the curve $\Dv=0$ has singular points, i.e. the system
+In this final section we treat the case of polynomial differential systems \eqref{e1} for which either the curve $\Dv=0$ has singular points, i.e. the system

-has some solutions; or our initial differential system \eqref{e1} has non-countable, infinitely many contact points, i.e. system \eqref{salto0} has a continuum of solutions.
+has some solutions; our initial differential system \eqref{e1} has non-countable, infinitely many contact points, i.e. system \eqref{salto0} has a continuum of solutions; or there are multiple solutions to the same system.
 Note that equations \eqref{overdeteruno} and \eqref{salto0} involve the partial derivatives of $\Dv$.
-Our argument revolves around the idea that the vector fields $\F$ of such systems can be uniformly approximated by a sequence $\F_\delta$ of non-singular polynomial vector fields without increasing the degree, and in such a way that the divergence curve of $\F_\delta$ has no singularities, and finitely many contact points with system \eqref{e1}.
+Our argument revolves around the idea that vector fields $\bF$ for such systems can be uniformly approximated by a sequence $\bF_\delta$ of non-singular polynomial vector fields without increasing the degree, and in such a way that the divergence curve for $\bF_\delta$ has no singularities, and finitely many simple contact points with system \eqref{e1}.

 We can definitely apply our previous results to the family of functionals